Hey, your browser is out of date!

 The carnival starts with a two-day celebration during which food stalls sell local foods on the streets and a parade takes place along the Grand Canal.
 Festa delle Marie is held after and is led by 12 beautiful, young women from St. Peter's Castle to St. Mark's Square.
 The last part of the festival is Svolo Del Leon and includes the Flight of the Lion, a beautiful ritual where the Lion flag of Venice is raised to the top of the San Marco Bell Tower.

-If you wish to see one of these carnivals in Europe then contact us via our website or call us on 0800 988 3369.
+If you wish to see one of these carnivals in Europe then contact us via our website or give us a call.